Take a proactive approach to driver coaching

-What are best practices for building driver recognition programs within my organization?
+What are best practices for building driver recognition programmes within my organization?

-It’s important to set clear expectations for your rewards program.
+It’s important to set clear expectations for your rewards programme.
 Drivers should know exactly how they’re being evaluated and where they stand compared to their peers.
-You can use Samsara Safety Scores as the foundation of your rewards program to maximize transparency and eliminate any concerns about fairness.
+You can use Samsara Safety Scores as the foundation of your rewards programme to maximise transparency and eliminate any concerns about fairness.